Learning to Drive (film): Plot summary

-Wendy has never needed to drive in New York, but now she needs to learn, in order to visit her daughter Tasha (Grace Gummer) who is living and working on a commune farm in Vermont.
+Wendy has never needed to drive in New York, but now she needs to learn, in order to visit her daughter Tasha who is living and working on a commune farm in Vermont.
 Through a series of events, Wendy becomes Darwan's driving student, developing a close friendship in the process, as he is an intellectual and was a teacher back in India.

 Wendy fails her license driving test on her first attempt and decides to stop trying.
 Tasha tells her that she has decided not to return to the farm and wants to live with her mother instead, even though it is a requirement for her college education.
 She also admits that she is in love with a student who was at the farm with her, and that he was going back to the college campus.
 Wendy tells her daughter that she must finish her farming experience and that she will figure out a way to visit her daughter.

-Darwan goes through an arranged marriage to Jasleen (Sarita Choudhury), but the marriage is not going well, as they don’t seem to have any common interests.
+Darwan goes through an arranged marriage to Jasleen, but the marriage is not going well, as they don’t seem to have any common interests.
 Darwan confides in Wendy that his marriage is having problems and Wendy asks him if he would ever cheat on Jasleen if she disappointed him.
 He replies with a definitive no and she tells him: “you are a good man.”

 Wendy passes her next license driving test and Darwan helps her buy a new car.
 As they are saying their goodbyes, Darwan asks Wendy if they can meet in the future, but Wendy declines, telling him: "the trouble is, you’re a good man."

 Later that night, Jasleen comes home from shopping to find Darwan sitting on their bed.
 She sits next to him having no idea what to expect, when he asks: "Jasleen, maybe I will not work at night anymore.
 Would you like that?"
 She smiles with a sense of relief and he puts his hand on her face and his head on her shoulder, the pair both looking happy for the first time since their wedding day.

 The last scene shows Wendy driving out of New York in her new car, traveling alone to visit her daughter.